pranjalsaxena5/crud-api/readme.md

-Hi This is a CRUD API app.
+Hi This is a CRUD API TODO app.
 We can:
   * Create a Todo
   * Read a Todo